sciZer0/7/v/README.md

 *There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*

-The U blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.
+Also from day one, the blockchain for the first time in the industry has the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total supply.